technowledgy/vue-postgrest/docs/guide/index.md

 ### Model State

-Just like the mixin method `pg.get`, the request-specific methods provided by a GenericModel are [ObservableFunctions](/api/#observablefunction).
+Just like the mixin method `pg.$get`, the request-specific methods provided by a GenericModel are [ObservableFunctions](/api/#observablefunction).
 This means, you can check on the status of pending requests or errors via the respective getters.
-In addition, GenericModels provide the getter `item.$isDirty`, which indicates if the item's data changed from it's initial state, as well as a `$reset` method, which resets the data to it's initial state.
+In addition, GenericModels provide the getter `model.$isDirty`, which indicates if the model's data changed from it's initial state, as well as a `model.$reset()` method, which resets the data to it's initial state.

 **Note:** The model is updated after $patch requests by default and `initial state` is set to the updated data.
 If you don't want to update the model, e.g. when doing a partial patch, set the `$patch` option `return='minimal'`.

-The first argument to the `item.$patch` method is an options object.
+The first argument to the `model.$patch` method is an options object.
 The second argument to `$patch` is an object with additional patch data.
 See [$patch](/api/#patch-data-options) for details.

 A more extensive example could look like this: